-When you need non-emergency medical treatment and it can’t wait until your GP surgery is open, you can still see a local GP.
-Call 111, the free NHS non-emergency number, to speak to a trained advisor, supported by health professionals.
-They’ll ask you about your symptoms, offer advice and direct you to the right medical care, which includes the GP Out-of-hours service if your practice is closed and you need to see a doctor.
+Call NHS 111, the free NHS non-emergency number, to speak to a trained advisor, supported by health professionals.
+They’ll ask you about your symptoms, offer advice and direct you to the right place to see care out of hours, which includes the GP Out-of-hours service if your practice is closed and you need to see a doctor.

-The GP Out-of-hours service can offer telephone advice, a same-day appointment in a community centre or a home visit from a local GP if necessary.
+The GP Out-of-hours service can offer telephone advice, a same-day appointment or a home visit from a local GP if necessary.

-Unfortunately some people still have an out-dated view of the GP out-of-hours service.
+Some people still have an out-dated view of the GP out-of-hours service.
 They think they will be getting their doctor out of bed, or they will only be able to see a GP who isn’t aware of their medical history.
 This simply isn’t the case, the GP Out-of-hours service is run by local GPs, most of who work in local practices and are ready to help you.

 “My little girl was sick in the night and I couldn’t wait till morning to see a doctor.
 The GP Out of Hours service was fantastic; it’s a comfort to know a local doctor is there for you whatever the time.”